 Public or quasi-public facilities used for recreational, social, educational, and cultural activities of a neighborhood or community.
-This definition includes facilities designed for the conduct of sport and leisure time activities and other customary and usual recreational activities such as athletic clubs; auditoriums; assembly halls; community, multi-service, neighborhood, or senior citizens' centers, youth center, aquatics facility, swimming pools, and game courts.
+This definition includes facilities designed for the conduct of sport and leisure time activities and other customary and usual recreational activities such as athletic clubs; auditoriums; assembly halls; community, multi-service, neighborhood, or senior citizens' centers, swimming pools, and game courts.